TJDRZ/TJDRZ/README.md

 -ESLint
 -Prettier
 -Jest
-and am hoping to continue to Back-end and databases using NodeJS/Express/MongoDB afterwards.
+and am hoping to continue to Back-End and databases using NodeJS/Express/MongoDB afterwards.